QuickBooks Blog

 • Security: Does the provider offer fraud protection?
 Are payments secure?

-Let’s compare several online payment processors for small businesses.
-You can see how some of the most popular choices stack up against each other and who they’re best for.
+Let’s take a look at several online payment processors for small businesses, including how they stack up and who they’re best for.

 PayPal

-PayPal is one of the biggest names in online payments, with over 346 million customers.
-Its big reputation has earned businesses’ and consumers’ trust for security and risk management.
+PayPal is one of the biggest names in online payments, with over 430 million customers.
+That reach has helped build strong trust among businesses and consumers when it comes to security and risk management.

 Who is it for?

-PayPal has a range of features for businesses looking for standard payment processing and offers ways to accept payments both online and in person.
+PayPal offers a range of features for businesses looking for standard payment processing, including ways to accept payments both online and in person.
 Check with your shopping cart provider or e-commerce platform to confirm whether PayPal checkout is compatible with your site.

 What types of payments does it accept?

-PayPal users can pay using their PayPal account balance, PayPal CREDIT, a debit or credit card, or a bank account.
+PayPal users can pay using their PayPal account balance, PayPal Credit, digital wallets, a debit or credit card, or a bank account.

 What does it cost?

-If you sell goods or services through an online transaction in the US, you’ll pay a merchant fee of 2.99% of the transaction amount and a fixed fee of 49 cents.
-Micropayments under $10 are subject to a fee of 5% of the transaction amount plus a fixed fee based on the currency.
+If you sell goods or services through an online transaction in the US, you’ll pay a merchant fee of 2.99% of the transaction amount.
+Micropayments under $10 are subject to a fee of 4.99% of the transaction amount plus a fixed fee based on the currency.

 Depending on the size of your transactions, this payment method could be expensive for your small business.